 The chart applies to diploids, which are more straightforward to predict.
 Tetraploids have four copies of each allele, which can result in some intermediate phenotypes.

 Very rarely, potato flowers can also be light yellow.
 I have found no information about the genetics of this flower color.
 It is probably too rare to have been studied.
+My best guess is that this trait comes from crosses with wild potato species, some of which have yellow/white flowers.

 Although anther color is related to overall pigment production, I have not found any clear explanation of its inheritance.
 It is not included within the F locus.
 For example, I have several potatoes with red skin and flesh, but white corollas.
 That presumably puts them in the R*ppppffff genotype, but they also have red anthers, so ffff is clearly not blocking distribution of red to the anthers.
 Or, perhaps F is affected by dosage and these are something like Ffff.
 I think that potatoes with red anthers always have red flesh and potatoes with blue anthers always have blue flesh, but, unfortunately, the opposite is not always true.
 Potatoes with red or blue flesh and white corollas occasionally have yellow anthers.
 I have not yet seen this in combination with a pigmented abscission zone, so perhaps recessive b genotypes might explain the yellow anthers.
 That seems rather obvious, so it would probably have been discovered and published by now if it were true.